IslomovSH/SQL-homework/lesson-14/homework/homework.md

 > -  If the employee has worked for 10 to 20 years → 'Senior'

 > - If the employee has worked for more than 20 years → 'Veteran'(Employees)
-8. Write a SQL query to extract the integer value that appears at the start of the string in a column named Vals.(GetIntegers)
+5. Write a SQL query to extract the integer value that appears at the start of the string in a column named Vals.(GetIntegers)

 # Difficult Tasks
 1. In this puzzle you have to swap the first two letters of the comma separated string.(MultipleVals)
+2. Write a SQL query to create a table where each character from the string will be converted into a row.(sdgfhsdgfhs@121313131)
-2. Write a SQL query that reports the device that is first logged in for each player.(Activity)
+3. Write a SQL query that reports the device that is first logged in for each player.(Activity)
-3. You are given a sales table.
-Calculate the week-on-week percentage of sales per area for each financial week.
-For each week, the total sales will be considered 100%, and the percentage sales for each day of the week should be calculated based on the area sales for that week.(WeekPercentagePuzzle)
+4. Write a SQL query to separate the integer values and the character values into two different columns.(rtcfvty34redt)

 ```sql